Orono man charged with trafficking pot after traffic stop in Bowdoinham

-BOWDOINHAM — An Orono man was charged with drug trafficking after he was allegedly found with 15 pounds of marijuana during a traffic stop on Interstate 295 in Bowdoinham on Monday.
+BOWDOINHAM — An Orono man is charged with drug trafficking after police found 15 pounds of marijuana during a traffic stop on Interstate 295 in Bowdoinham on Monday.

-Troopers stopped a vehicle headed south in Bowdoinham on I-295 driven by Terrel Walker, 28, originally from New York and now residing in Orono.
+Troopers stopped a vehicle headed south on I-295 in Bowdoinham driven by Terrel Walker, 28, originally from New York and now living in Orono.

 Walker was the subject of an outstanding federal arrest warrant related to a drug trafficking arrest by Maine State Police in August 2019, according to a news release.

-Walker allegedly had more than 15 pounds of marijuana with him packaged for commercial sale worth around $30,000.
+Walker allegedly had more than 15 pounds of marijuana packaged for commercial sale and worth around $30,000.
 Police say he also was found with $2,000 in cash and some unmarked and unlabeled pills.

 Walker was arrested and charged with unlawful trafficking of marijuana and bail violation, both Class C crimes punishable by up to 5 years incarceration and a $5,000 fine.